flatironinstitute/ccn-software-sfn-2025/docs/source/full/day1/phase_precession.md

 </div>

-#### 5. Restrict the LFP and position to epochs when the animal is running forward, and create a new `IntervalSet` for forward run 9 with no padding.
+#### 8. Restrict the LFP and position to epochs when the animal is running forward, and create a new [`IntervalSet`](pynapple.IntervalSet) for forward run 9 with no padding.

 <div class="render-user">
 ```{code-cell} ipython3